 Valid provides an effective, scalable and transparent solution to make news content more findable and verifiable.
 This matches the desire of around half of the EU population who actively check whether the content that they encounter online is trustworthy in fear of consuming AI generated dis- and misinformation (see Unzicker, K., Desinformation: Herausforderung für die Demokratier (2023)).
-The solution provided by Valid empowers online users to take sovereign decisions in regard to the content they want to consume and is an adequate risk mitigation measure as foreseen by Article 35 of the Digital Services Act.
+The solutions provided by Valid empower online users to take sovereign decisions in regard to the content they want to consume and is an adequate risk mitigation measure as foreseen by Article 35 of the Digital Services Act.
 This is particular the case as Valid helps to coherently disseminate news content as enshrined by Article 11 of the Charter of Fundamental Rights of the European Union.

 Valid is an active member of the Taskforce of the Strengthened Code of Practice on Disinformation (2022).
-Valid became a Signatory of the Code in May 2023 and has had the opportunity to partake in two plenary sessions of the Taskforce in the year 2023.
-Moreover, Valid is proud to have been part of establishing the subgroup 'Generative Al' and to work on this important matter with other stakeholders.
+Valid became a Signatory of the Code in May 2023 is proud to have been part of establishing the subgroup 'Generative Al ́ and to work on this important matter with other stakeholders.

 Valid engages in the fight on disinformation also by partaking in activities which supplement the work of the Taskforce.
 In this context, Valid has been conducting legal research on the DSA and the Code of Practice and shared this knowledge on numerous conferences and in journal articles (see Brorsen, H. and Falk, R., Neue Compliance-Pflichten nach dem Digital Services Act, Zeitschrift für IT-Recht und Recht der Digitalisierung (2024), p.
 32).
-Moreover, Valid is part of the ISO international workshop agreement on designing so-called Unique Media Identifiers (IWA 2024:44).
+Moreover, Valid was part of the ISO international workshop agreement on designing so-called Unique Media Identifiers (IWA 2024:44) and is a member of the Coalition of Coalition for Content Provenance and Authenticity (C2PA).

-Valid is proud to be supported by national and regional news organisations in Germany.
-It has started a partnership with an online platform to implement its solution and wishes to establish further platform partnerships.
+Valid is proud to be supported by national and regional news organisations in Germany as well as by the German government.